 I was a little leery cutting this recipe down to just two servings.
 It was the first time I’ve used savioardi instead of the spongy ladyfingers plus I substituted Kahlua for the marsala.

 Sometimes a few tweaks work, other times, they can be the death of a recipe!!
 Thank goodness this small batch tiramisu came out beyond my expectations.
 Since my two oldest were around for dinner, they each had one.
 But I won’t deny that I licked the bowl!
+If you’d like another terrific small batch dessert, try this No Bake Cheesecake for Two!

 Tips for Making Perfect Tiramisu